jforget/raku-Hamilton2/doc/Hamilton.en.md

 ![4-way point in the South of France](point-quadruple.png)

-Theorically, each  border between departments is  specified twice.
+Another  point, illustrated  by  the same  picture.
+Theorically,  each border between departments  is specified twice in the  input file.
 For example, the Var department (83) and the Vaucluse department (84) have a  common   border.
 Therefore,  the  `C ; 83`   line  should  mention department 84 and the `C ; 84`  line should mention department 83.
 The